lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example6/README.md

 #### Simple Example for a derived group

-Currently, functionality exists in ansible playbook to sufficiently limit hosts to an implied "client" set of machines using the [patterns supported by the limit feature](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html).
+Currently, functionality exists in ansible playbook to sufficiently limit hosts to an implied "subset" set of machines using the [patterns supported by the limit feature](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html).
 For example, to specify all hosts in webservers except those in atlanta:

 ```shell
 ansible-playbook site.yml --limit 'webservers:!atlanta'